This post may contain affiliate links. Click here to see what that means.

 The Pros and Cons of Fasting

 There are lots of different types of fasts: juice fasts, water fasts, bone broth fasts, detox cleanses, intermittent fasting, etc. When is fasting helpful vs. harmful?
 Why does one person feel better after fasting and someone else feel significantly worse?
 Can we predict this in advance?
 For people with autoimmune disease, is this something we should try or something we should avoid?
 My guest, Dr. Amy Nett, will be answering these questions and more.
-She's an MD at the California Center for Functional Medicine and will be sharing the latest research.
+She's a functional medicine physician and will be sharing the latest research.